 from the government, and even those that have some eligibility have little chance of receiving financial assistance from Uncle Sam while they are still incarcerated.

-Course options include English, math and humanities, with the opportunity to earn up to 19 college credits before release.
+Course options include English, maths, and humanities, with the opportunity to earn up to 19 college credits before release.
 Instead of classes taught online, the school is actually sending instructors into the prison to teach the inmates in person.
 This system works well for the students in the classes, since it provides them with the personal help they may need to succeed in their academic endeavors.

 The program offers inmates the chance to cultivate marketable skills that will help them with their employment efforts after their release.
 The hope is that programs like this will reduce the rate of recidivism, and as a result, save a significant amount of taxpayer dollars in the future.
 Many of the prisoners agree.